codesmith-gmbh/logger/README.md

   (require [codesmith.logger.core :as log]))

 (log/deflogger)

+;; The namespace can use the logging macros
 ```

 The logger macros come in three families: context (ending with `-c`), message (ending with `-m`) and